-The same ceiling under different lighting conditions when viewed from another angle
+the same ceiling under different lighting conditions when viewed from another angle wall surface under glancing light conditions caused by direct sunlight the same wall surface under indirect light

-A number of measures can help reduce or eliminate the effect of glancing light on interior surfaces:
+A number of measures can be considered in order to eliminate glancing light effect on interior surfaces:

-- Diffuse and soften the light entering the room through windows by using mesh curtains or other diffusers. - Use a number of lower-wattage light bulbs (rather than one or two bright ones) to illuminate the room, thus reducing the shadowing effect. - Use suspended or recessed ceiling lights. - Select shades that direct light downwards or directly at the feature to be highlighted.
+- Diffuse and soften the light entering the room through windows by using mesh curtains or other diffusers. - Utilise a number of lower-wattage light bulbs, rather than one or two bright ones, to illuminate the room, thus reducing the shadowing effect. - Utilise suspended or recessed ceiling lights. - Select shades that direct light downwards or directly at the feature to be highlighted.